SIDS-Experiment/Documentation/Instruction/README.md

 ## Important directories

 Data is being acquired using 3 spectrum analyzers and 1 oscilloscope.
-The spectrum analyzers each save 1 data file during each injection.
+The spectrum analyzers each save 1 data file per injection.
 The oscilloscope has 4 channels, and saves them 2 times during each injection: at the time of injection and at the time of extraction.
 As a result we have 11 files per injection.
 The data is transferred to our analysis PCs automatically